 #9.
 Caregiver not knowing how to adjust the harness (15%)

 It is important that anyone who will act as a caregiver for your infant knows how to properly use the car seat, and how to properly harness your baby into the seat.
 Like many baby products, such as monitors and bottle warmers, you'll need to make sure that it is not just you who can operate them correctly, but grandparents and babysitters too.

 Helpful Car Seat Installation Tips

-Here's a few simple and easy tips to keep in mind.
-First off, take a look at this video below produced by the National Child Passenger Safety board.
-While a bit dry, it is informative and covers both installation with the seat belt and with LATCH anchors:
+Here are a few simple and easy tips to keep in mind.
+First off, take a look at this video below produced by the National Child Passenger Safety Board.
+While a bit dry, it is informative and covers both installations with the seat belt and with LATCH anchors:

 Buy an Easy-to-Install and Use Car Seat

 We believe that such common frequency of mistakes when installing or using a car seat should impact what car seat you ultimately decide to buy.
 Those seats that are easier to install and use have a real safety advantage.
 You'll see that in our comprehensive Infant Car Seat Review we have gone to great lengths to examine ease-of-installation and ease-of-use as much as we examine crash test data.